Ring Doorbell Review

 In 2018 — just five years later — Siminoff’s company, now called Ring, was purchased by Amazon for over a billion dollars.2 Yes, billion with a B. Take that, Mr. Wonderful.

-Today Ring is mostly known for its massive lineup of video doorbells, but it also has a wide selection of other security equipment including indoor and outdoor security cameras, entryway sensors, environmental sensors, and other items like panic buttons and super-loud alarms.
+Today, Ring is the leading name in video doorbells, offering an extensive lineup that ranges from budget-friendly options to premium models with advanced features.
+Beyond doorbells, the company provides a wide selection of other security equipment including indoor and outdoor security cameras, entryway sensors, environmental sensors, and other items like panic buttons and super-loud alarms.
 If you’re looking for total home security, they’re a potential one-stop shop.

 Today, though, we’re going to be looking specifically at their doorbell offerings — and they have quite a few.
 We’re going to break down some of the most popular models, discuss their features, and delve into their overall value.
 By the end of this article you’ll have a good sense of whether or not a Ring doorbell is right for you, and which particular models you might want to test out for yourself.